QWxleA/quartz/content/A good note connects your current understanding with the needs of your future work.md

 When finished, an atomic note is good as it is ([[learn to let go]]).
 But it is not the end of the story.
 It is finished now but will be a building block for something else tomorrow ([[notes are simply components, stripped of external context, collected for future use]]).

 Notes are relatively small, its easy to revisit them.
 Over time our understanding of a subject changes.
 We also just get better at creating notes.
 Even if the content of a note changes, connection with other note stay in place.
 This makes a note a bridge to future understanding.
-Important to have good titles! [[🌱 Declarative titles test the validity of the note's claim]]
+Important to have good titles! [[Declarative titles test the validity of the note's claim]]

 A note contains our *current understanding*. [[spaced repetition enables a workflow of incrementally improving notes]] will help us to revisit notes, so even if our current knowledge is lacking, over time the note will improve.